-CAS number: Not available.
-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as an additive, open, non-dispersive use.
-Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for lung toxicity and aquatic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
-Other conditions of use of the PMN substance that EPA intends to assess before they occur include the following:
+Basis for action: The PMNs state that the generic use of the substances will be as reactants in coatings.
+Based on the physical/chemical properties of the PMN substances, and SAR analysis of test data on analogous substances, EPA has identified concerns for developmental and systemic toxicity and skin, eye and lung irritation if the chemical substances are used in ways other than as intended by the PMN submitter.
+Other conditions of use of the PMN substances that EPA intends to assess before they occur include the following: